sbt/sbt-release/README.md

    * output: the next development version

 ### Custom VCS messages
-*sbt-release* has built in support to commit/push to Git and Mercurial repositories.
+*sbt-release* has built in support to commit/push to Git, Mercurial and Subversion repositories.
 The messages for the tag and the commits can be customized to your needs with these settings:

     val tagComment    : TaskKey[String]
     val commitMessage : TaskKey[String]